brianmcn/Zelda1RandoTools/doc/use.md

 ![Dungeon inset screenshot](screenshots/dungeon-inset.png)

-When your mouse is inside the dungeon map area, the location of that dungeon will be highlighted on the overworld map.
+When your mouse is inside a dungeon map area, the location of that dungeon will be highlighted with crosshairs on the overworld map.
+When your mouse is inside the dungeon summary tab area, the location of all dungeons get a thick green highlight on the overworld map, to make it easy to see all dungeon locations at once.

 #### Doors